Enjoy this lower carb Berry Crisp recipe with a delicious sugar substitute. Mix up with some greek yogurt and you have a deeeelicious snack!

 Low Carb Journey And My Berry Crisp Recipe

-So most of y’all know that I’ve been low carb for almost three months now and I love it.
-Read about my journey at the bottom of my low carb recipe post (click here).
+I’ve been low carb pretty much all the time now and I love it.
 But let me tell ya, a girl has needs.
 Fortunately for me delicious recipes like berry crisps can be low carb and I have found that eating low carb is one of the easiest ways of eating I have ever adopted.

 So today, we are going to address my need for fruit crisps because it was just about getting the best of me and I hit it out of the park with this little experiment of mine.